davidwightman/javascript-compendium/array-methods.md

 ### sort - array method

-sorts in place and returns the sorted array.
+sorts IN PLACE and returns the sorted array.
 Converts every value to string and uses utf-16 codes. mostly used with a compare function that is passed in.

 ```
 const months = ['March', 'Jan', 'Feb', 'Dec'];